-Although our development and productization efforts are now solely focused on our ADAS solution, our revenue in the two fiscal years ended December 31, 2021 was derived from one customer, Microsoft Corporation, related to components that we developed for a high-definition display system.
+Although our development and productization efforts are now solely focused on our lidar sensors and related software solutions, our revenue in the two fiscal years ended December 31, 2022 was derived from one customer, Microsoft Corporation, related to components that we developed for a high-definition display system.
 Our arrangement with this customer generates royalty income; however, the volume of sales and resulting royalties from that arrangement are not significant.

 We have been unable to secure the customers needed to successfully launch our products.
-We have incurred substantial losses since inception, and we expect to incur a significant loss during the fiscal year ending December 31, 2022.
+We have incurred substantial losses since inception, and we expect to incur a significant loss during the fiscal year ending December 31, 2023.